skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 ## Why run a unified YouTube channel?

-The advantage of having a unified YouTube channel is the ability to unify.
+The advantage of having a unified YouTube channel is the ability to promote work of people in and around your project.
+Even if you are a new project, _someone_ is probably speaking about it somewhere.
+Why not curate that?
 People only have to subscribe once, the ability to get notified of new uploads is really helpful.
 It also allows us to editorialise content a little and to for example highlight small conferences by publishing their stuff here.

-YouTube also has mastered automatic outreach, so it does all advertising for you!
+YouTube also has automatic outreach, so it does all advertising for you!
 Additionally, it gives you unlimited upload limits.
 This shouldn't be understated, e.g. uploading a whole conference up to Vimeo would have taken me 20 weeks at their limits last time I checked.

 While I have a ton of problems with YouTube, they are still the _only_ one-stop solution everyone views, and the tradeoff between no one watching videos of my speakers and putting all those great people in front of an audience is still in favour of YouTube!